Petty Knives

 Why 120mm (≈5") hits the sweet spot

-120mm petty knives maximize control for in-hand work while still handling light board tasks.
-They’re quick, precise, and unobtrusive—an easy daily driver for most kitchens.
+Petty knives commonly have a blade length of between 120mm and 180mm.
+120mm petty knives hit the sweet spot.
+They maximize control for in-hand work while still handling light board tasks.
+They're quick, precise, and unobtrusive, an easy daily driver for precision tasks in most kitchens.

 120mm petty knife blade profile with a fine tip for delicate cuts.